Home

 An immediate example that comes to mind is the amount of idling that still happens outside many schools.
 Parents love their children and would never knowingly poison them.
 But every school day, millions of parents pull up in front of schools and leave their engines running while they wait for their kids to be dismissed.

-Click on the idle-free sign below for information
+Click on the idle-free sign below for

 Car exhaust also spews out a noxious combination of toxic chemicals and particulate pollution that can seriously impact our health, and especially the health of our younger students (who are particularly vulnerable to air pollution — a "susceptible sub-population" — because they breathe faster than adults and inhale more air per pound of body weight) and those with asthma.

-Once breathed in, these substances are transported through the bloodstream to all our major organs, causing respiratory and coronary problems, and, recently discovered, diabetes.
 Some are known carcinogens, and some are known to impair mental function.
-So not only is idling bad for respiratory health, it also contains neurotoxins that affect learning.
+So not only is idling exhaust bad for respiratory health, it also contains neurotoxins that affect learning.
 You can see the irony here.
-(Not to mention escalating obesity rates because kids don't even get to walk to school anymore.)
+(Not to mention escalating obesity rates amongst kids who don't get to walk to school.)

 Car idling near schools affects learning